freenas/freenas-docs/freenas_api.rst

 +--------------------------+----------+----------------------------------------------------------------------------------------------------------------------+

-.. note:: when using boolean values, JSON returns raw lowercase values
-          whereas Python uses uppercase values.
-This means that you should use *True* or *False* in your Python scripts even though the example JSON responses in the API documentation are displayed as *true* or *false*.
+.. note:: When using boolean values, JSON returns raw lowercase values but Python uses uppercase values.
+So use *True* or *False* in Python scripts even though the example JSON responses in the API documentation are displayed as *true* or *false*.

 .. _A More Complex Example: